aws/copilot-cli/CHARTER.md

 ## Tenets 🌟
 * **Create modern applications by default.**
-Applications created with the ECS CLI use the best practices of modern applications by default: they are serverless, they use infrastructure-as-code, they are observable, and they are secure.
+Applications created with the AWS Copilot CLI use the best practices of modern applications by default: they are serverless, they use infrastructure-as-code, they are observable, and they are secure.
 * **Users think in terms of architecture, not of infrastructure.**
 Developers creating a new microservice shouldn't have to specify VPCs, load balancer settings, or complex pipeline configuration.